auhustsinovich/Collections/README.md

 - ### Download the binary

-  1. Download the release of the `collections.xcframework` from the GitHub releases page.
+  1. Download the release of the `Collections.xcframework` from the GitHub releases page.
-  1. Add `collections.xcframework` to your project (select the `Do Not Embed` option).
+  1. Add `Collections.xcframework` to your project (select the `Do Not Embed` option).

 - ### Build `.xcframework` by yourself